Big Three (American television): PBS

-Likewise, the Public Broadcasting Service (PBS), which has existed since 1970, is not considered to be a "Big" network.
+The Public Broadcasting Service (PBS), which has existed since 1970, is not considered to be a "Big" network.
 PBS operates as a noncommercial service with a very different distribution form compared to the major networks; its member stations basically own the network instead of the traditional mode of a network owning some of its stations and affiliating with additional stations owned by other broadcasters, and it maintains memberships with more than one educational station in a few markets.

 Market share

 In the 21st century, the "Big Four" have controlled only a relatively small portion of the broadcasting market in the United States.
 By 2007, their collective share was estimated at a combined 32%.
-The Big Three's market share has declined considerably as a result of growing competition from other broadcast networks such as Ion Television, The CW, and MyNetworkTV; Spanish language networks such as Univision, UniMás, and Telemundo; national cable and satellite channels such as TNT, ESPN, and AMC; and streaming channels such as Netflix.
+The Big Three's market share has declined considerably as a result of growing competition from other broadcast networks such as Ion Television, The CW, and MyNetworkTV; Spanish language networks such as Univision, UniMás, and Telemundo; national cable and satellite channels such as TNT, TBS, ESPN, CNN, and AMC; and streaming channels such as Netflix and Prime Video.

-Each of the Big Four networks is now owned by a media conglomerate, providing corporate synergy with various cable channels, a major film studio, a companion streaming service, and other sibling media assets.
-NBC is owned by NBCUniversal, a Comcast company (whose assets include Universal Pictures, Peacock, Universal Destinations & Experiences, E!, MSNBC, and Golf Channel), since 2004, CBS and the CW are owned by Paramount Skydance (who also owns Paramount Pictures, MTV, Showtime, Nickelodeon and Paramount+, among other units; The CW and The CW Plus is jointly owned with Warner Bros.
-Discovery and Nexstar Media) since 2019, ABC is owned by The Walt Disney Company (whose assets now consist of, but not limited to, Disney Experiences, Disney Channel, Walt Disney Pictures, 20th Century Studios, ESPN, Disney+ and Hulu) since 1996, and Fox and MyNetworkTV are owned by Fox Corporation (who assets include Fox News, Tubi, Fox Sports, and others) since 2019.
+Furthermore, media conglomerates have taken over most of the broadcast networks, providing corporate synergy with other sibling media assets.
+Since 1996, ABC has been owned by The Walt Disney Company, whose assets now consist of, but not limited to, Disney Experiences, Disney Channel, Walt Disney Pictures, 20th Century Studios, ESPN, Disney+ and Hulu.
+Since 2004, NBC has been owned by NBCUniversal, a Comcast company whose assets include Universal Pictures, Peacock, Universal Destinations & Experiences, and Bravo.
+Since 2025, CBS been a part of Paramount Skydance, who also owns Paramount Pictures, MTV, Showtime, Nickelodeon and Paramount+.
+The CW and The CW Plus has been owned by Nexstar since 2026.
+Since 2019, Fox and MyNetworkTV have been owned by Fox Corporation, who assets include Fox News, Tubi, Fox Sports, and others.